nickoala/telepot/README.md

              u'width': 0}]}
 ```

 Note that the server returns a number of `file_id`s, with various file sizes.
-These are thumbnails of the uploaded images.
+These are thumbnails of the uploaded image.
 If you want to resend the same file, just give one of the `file_id`s.

 ```python
 >>> bot.sendPhoto(999999999, 'APNpmPKVulsdkIFAILMDmhTAADmdcmdsdfaldalk')